fleetdm/fleet/handbook/business-operations/README.md

 ### Process a new vendor invoice
 - All invoices should be submitted to [billing@fleetdm.com](mailto:billing@fleetdm.com)
-- After making sure that an invoice received from a new vendor is valid, add the new vendor to the recurring expenses section of ["The numbers"](https://docs.google.com/spreadsheets/d/1X-brkmUK7_Rgp7aq42drNcUg8ZipzEiS153uKZSabWc/edit#gid=2112277278) before paying the invoice.
+- After making sure the invoice received from a new vendor is valid, add the new vendor to the recurring expenses section of ["The numbers"](https://docs.google.com/spreadsheets/d/1X-brkmUK7_Rgp7aq42drNcUg8ZipzEiS153uKZSabWc/edit#gid=2112277278) before paying the invoice.
 - If we have not paid this vendor before, make sure we have received the required W-9 or W-8 form from the vendor.
   - For US-based vendors, vendors are required to provide a completed [W-9 Form ](https://www.irs.gov/pub/irs-pdf/fw9.pdf) to [accounting@fleetdm.com](mailto:accounting@fleetdm.com)
   - For Non-US business vendors, vendors are required to provide a completed [W-8BEN-E](https://www.irs.gov/pub/irs-pdf/fw8bene.pdf) Form.
 Here are the [instructions](https://www.irs.gov/instructions/iw8bene) for Form [W-8BEN](https://www.irs.gov/pub/irs-pdf/fw8ben.pdf)-E Form.